 Dog Genetic Tests: Why You Should Test For the MDR1 Mutation

-In many cases, if you know in advance that your dog carries one or more of these genetic mutations, you can prevent serious problems completely and or ameliorate the health problems as they express themselves over the lifetime of your dog(s).
+In many cases, if you know in advance that your dog carries one or more of these genetic mutations, you can prevent serious problems completely and alleviate the health problems as they express themselves over your dog’s lifetime.

-Below, you will find detailed information about the MDR1 mutation that affect the health of a significant percentage of dogs.
-However, keep in mind that these genetic tests actually test for many mutations at once.
+Below, you will find detailed information about the MDR1 mutation that affects a significant percentage of dogs’ health.
+However, keep in mind that these genetic tests look for many mutations at once.

-The MDR1 Mutation (MDR-1 Mutation)
+MDR1 Mutation (MDR-1 Mutation)

-If it turns out your dog has the MDR-1 mutation, knowing this can literally save his or her life!
+If it turns out your dog has the MDR-1 mutation, knowing this can save his or her life!
 MDR is an acronym that stands for "multidrug resistance gene."